isw9/FantasyFootball/ML/README.md

                 - Fix normalization to account for 0 opponentTeamID's from 0Weeks method.
                   Now picks a random ID.
 Will revisit and change this if neccessary.
 Likely will remove opponentTeamID from input.
+                - Added sorting to queries, created problem when not fetching all entries.
                 - Setup series training data method properly.
                 - Added __init__.py so I can import local modules.

             Next:
                 - Models and graphs